An uncrewed Russian spacecraft docked at the space station loses cabin pressure

 An uncrewed Russian spacecraft docked at the International Space Station has lost cabin pressure, but the incident does not pose a danger to the station's crew, the Russian space corporation said on Saturday.

-Specialists near Moscow first identified depressurization inside the Progress MS-21 cargo ship, Roscosmos said.
-Its passage hatch has since been locked to prevent further loss of pressure.
+Engineers at the Russian Mission Control Center near Moscow first identified depressurization inside the Progress MS-21 cargo ship, Roscosmos said.
+The hatches between the spacecraft and the station were temporarily closed to prevent further loss of pressure.

-The cargo spacecraft was scheduled to undock from the International Space Station on Feb.
-18. All equipment scheduled for removal has already been loaded onto the spaceship.
+As of Saturday afternoon, the hatches were re-opened and the temperatures and pressures abroad the station are all normal, according to NASA.
+The U.S. space agency added that the station crew continues its normal operations and no other issues have been identified.

-Roscosmos said the cause for the spaceship's unexpected depressurization is being investigated.
-It added that the incident should not affect the station's future flight program.
+The unpiloted cargo spacecraft, which is filled with trash, was scheduled to undock from the space station to deorbit over the Pacific Ocean on Feb.
+17, NASA said.
+All the waste scheduled for removal had already been loaded onto the spaceship prior to Saturday's incident.

-NASA has not yet confirmed to NPR whether it's responding to the incident.
+NASA said its specialists are working with their Russian counterparts to investigate the cause for the unexpected depressurization.
+Roscosmos added that the incident should not affect the station's future flight program.

 The announcement came shortly after a new Russian cargo ship docked at the station on Saturday, the Associated Press reported.
 The Progress MS-22 delivered nearly three tons of food, water and fuel along with scientific equipment.